 What is Coupon Bond?

-These bonds were more prevalent in the era that was not dominated by computers.
-In the 1980s a trend of selling the coupons of the coupon bond as separate securities, called strips was started by some institutions.
+Coupon Bonds were more prevalent in an era that was not dominated by computers.
+In the 1980s, a trend of selling the coupons of the coupon bond as separate securities, called strips, was started by some institutions.
 However, the procedure of investing in bonds has seen a sea change since the prevalence of using computers.
-You no more present hard copies of coupons to redeem your interest amount.
+You no longer present hard copies of coupons to redeem your interest amount.

 Coupon Bond Pricing